pugjs/pug-en/src/language/case.md

     p you have #{friends} friends
 ```

-The difference however is that while fall through happens whenever a `break` statement is not explicitly included in JavaScript, in Pug it only happens when a block is completely missing.
+The difference, however, is a fall through in JavaScript happens whenever a `break` statement is not explicitly included; in Pug, it only happens when a block is completely missing.

 If you would like to not output anything in a specific case, add an explicit unbuffered `break`: